DanielleHuisman/transgenderwachttijd-backend/README.md

 # transgenderwachttijd.nl

-Website which displays the current waiting times for transgender care in the Netherlands.
+Website which displays the current waiting times for transgender health care in the Netherlands.

 This project consists of two repositories:
 - [Backend](https://github.com/DanielHuisman/transgenderwachttijd-backend)